workplace-safety7 min read25 May 2026

 • Train workers on key procedures (Week 9-10)

-• Finalize documentation and organize safety folder (Week 10–11)
+• Finalise documentation and organise your safety folder (Week 10-11)

-• Contact MOM-approved assessor and schedule assessment (Week 11)
+• Contact a MOM-approved assessor and schedule assessment (Week 11)

 • Complete assessment (Week 12-13)

-MOM maintains a registry of approved bizSAFE assessors and training providers.
-Key organizations include:
+MOM maintains a registry of approved assessors and training providers.
+Key organisations include:

 • NTUC Learning Hub (comprehensive courses across levels)